John Thompson, first Seahawks GM, dies at 95

 Thompson, 95, died Tuesday morning in Las Vegas, his son, Mike, told The Seattle Times.
 A cause of death was not immediately available.

-Thompson, who grew up in South Bend where he was valedictorian of his high school class at the age of 16 and later graduated from the University of Washington, was hired as general manager of the Seahawks on March 6, 1975, and held that position until October 1982.
+Thompson, who grew up in South Bend, Washington, where he was valedictorian of his high school class at the age of 16 and later attended the University of Washington, was hired as general manager of the Seahawks on March 6, 1975, and held that position until October 1982.

 “That was his dream job,” Mike Thompson said.

-Note: Correction: An earlier version of this story stated that John Thompson graduated from the University of Washington.
-He attended classes at UW but left before completing his degree.